 Shifts in behavior can be less surprising if you know that they’re coming.
-Your infant can be held by several people for the first few months without her getting upset, but somewhere around 6-9 months she may just want mom or dad and no one else will do (possibly just mom, it’s not personal, she was inside her for a while).
+Your infant can be held by several people for the first few months without them getting upset, but somewhere around 6-9 months they may just want mom or dad and no one else will do (possibly just mom, it’s not personal, they were inside Mom for a while).
 Knowing that this is coming could spare you some hurt feelings.

 And don’t be surprised—your child seeming to want someone else might bring up some jealousy.
 Be prepared for that too.